 WADA Compliance Review Committee update

-The independent Compliance Review Committee (CRC) of the World Anti-Doping Agency (WADA) held its second meeting of the year on 30 March 2020 by conference call, to review a number of issues related to Signatory compliance with the World Anti-Doping Code (Code).
+The independent Compliance Review Committee (CRC) of the World Anti-Doping Agency (WADA) held its third meeting of the year on 4 and 5 August 2020, by conference call, to discuss a number of issues related to Signatory compliance with the World Anti-Doping Code (Code).

-The Committee discussed in particular the impact that the current COVID-19 pandemic has had on anti-doping programs worldwide and fully acknowledged the complexities vis-à-vis anti-doping of this unprecedented situation, which the Agency captured within its that was issued on 20 March.
+The Committee focused on the impact of the current COVID-19 pandemic on anti-doping programs worldwide and acknowledged the ongoing complexities affecting Anti-Doping Organizations (ADOs) in this unprecedented and unpredictable situation.

-Other topics that were discussed during the CRC call include, among others:
+Other topics that were discussed during the CRC meeting include:

 - An update regarding the non-compliance case against the Russian Anti-Doping Agency (RUSADA) that is pending before the Court of Arbitration for Sport (CAS)*;

-- An update regarding the implementation by International Federations, National Anti-Doping Organizations and Major Event Organizations of the corrective actions identified through WADA’s ; in particular, through the in-person audit program, the Continuous Monitoring Program and the new ‘Desk Audit’ program; and
+- An update regarding the implementation by International Federations, National Anti-Doping Organizations and Major Event Organizations of the corrective actions identified through WADA’s Code Compliance Monitoring Program, in particular, through the desk and in-person audit program and the continuous monitoring program; and

-- A discussion on the future of the Policy for WADA’s Initial Application of the International Standard for Code Compliance by Signatories (ISCCS), which was approved by WADA’s Executive Committee (ExCo) on 15 November 2017; and that, was extended by the ExCo in January 2020 until the end of 2020 along with the related prioritization approach.
+- A review of the future of the Policy for WADA’s Initial Application of the ISCCS, and the potential dates for introducing a revised version of the policy.
+The policy was first approved by WADA’s Executive Committee (ExCo) on 15 November 2017 and was extended by the ExCo in January 2020 until the end of 2020.

 For more information on Code compliance, please visit the Code Compliance section of WADA’s website.